-Hypnosis can penetrate the conscious mind and eliminate unresolved traumatic events and improve the patient's chances of recovery.
+Hypnosis can penetrate the subconscious mind, eliminate unresolved traumatic events, and enable a chronic patient's recovery.

 Patients with chronic diseases whose disease onset at a young age (30-35) years and under should consider hypnotherapy.
 (Authorized only)

-The use of hypnosis may be perceived by many as unrelated to the illness they suffer from, but the release of unresolved mental traumas has far-reaching effects on the body.
-Hypnosis can penetrate the conscious mind and eliminate unresolved traumatic events and improve the patient's recovery chances.
+The use of hypnosis may be perceived by many as unrelated to their illness, but the release of unresolved mental traumas has far-reaching effects on the body.
+Hypnosis can penetrate the conscious mind, eliminate unresolved traumatic events, and improve patient recovery chances.
 It is especially recommended for chronic patients whose disease onset at a young age (30-35) and below.

-- Hypnosis may be an important therapeutic tool but not as an exclusive treatment.
+Hypnosis may be an essential therapeutic tool but not an exclusive treatment.

 Hypnotherapy requires patient collaboration.
 I needed many hypnosis-like sessions.
 In my opinion, most patients will need several treatments to achieve the desired results.

 Hypnosis has a mysterious and sometimes even dubious image due to the misuse of live performances, but it is a medical procedure of vital importance.